sleepingdragoninn/antique-atlas/README.md

 Antique Atlas 4 is a **clientside map frontend** for [Surveyor Map Framework](https://modrinth.com/mod/surveyor).<br/>
 It renders surveyor save data as tiles on screen using respacks, and provides a GUI editor for waypoints.<br/>
 Issues and suggestions regarding the screen, tiles, markers, and resource packs are [Antique Atlas 4 Issues](https://github.com/sisby-folk/antique-atlas/issues).<br/>
-Issues and suggestions regarding map sharing, explored map area, and automatic markers are [Surveyor Issues](https://github.com/sisby-folk/surveyor).
+Issues and suggestions regarding map sharing, explored map area, and automatic markers are [Surveyor Issues](https://github.com/sisby-folk/surveyor).<br/>
+**Crash reports must have AA4 and Surveyor on the latest version, and include `logs/latest.log` via [mclo.gs](https://mclo.gs/).**

 ## Configuration